 There is a reason this build is the most popular with MINI enthusiasts.
 The Zotac 1080 Mini or MSI 1070 Aero ITX provide excellent graphics horsepower for no compromise 2560x1440 gaming while remaining fairly cool and quiet.
 Choose the 1070 for an even quieter out-of-the box experience.

-The GeForce 1060 6GB is a NFC personal favorite for this generation.
+The GeForce 2060 6GB is a NFC personal favorite.
 It does a great job balancing high resolution gaming performance with efficiency.
-Under load it sips power, allowing it to remain cool and quiet and be powered by a plug-in DC-DC unit.
+Under load it sips power, allowing it to remain cool and quiet and be powered by a plug-in DC-DC unit like the new HDPLEX 200DC.
 This saves money and reduces wiring complexity making for a neat build.

 1050ti "Brickless" build